prioritizr/prioritizr/README.md

 ## Overview

-This package largely consists of six main types of functions.
+This package largely consists of seven main types of functions.
 These functions are used to:
-- create a new reserve design [problem](https://prioritizr.github.io/prioritizr/reference/problem.html) by specifying the planning units and features of conservation interest (eg. species, eco-systems).
+- create a new reserve design [problem](https://prioritizr.github.io/prioritizr/reference/problem.html) by specifying the planning units and features of conservation interest (eg. species, ecosystems).
 - add an [objective](https://prioritizr.github.io/prioritizr/reference/objectives.html) to a reserve design problem.
 For example, the [`add_min_set_objective`](https://prioritizr.github.io/prioritizr/reference/add_min_set_objective.html) function can used to specify that the overall goal of the prioritization is to adequately represent each feature for minimal cost.
+- add [targets](https://prioritizr.github.io/prioritizr/reference/targets.html) to a problem to identify how much of each feature is desired in solutions
 - add [constraints](https://prioritizr.github.io/prioritizr/reference/constraints.html) to a problem to obtain better solutions.
 For example, the [`add_locked_in_constraints`](https://prioritizr.github.io/prioritizr/reference/add_locked_in_constraints.html) function can be used to ensure that specific planning units will be prioritized.
 This can be useful when identifying new places to add to an exsiting reserve network.
 - add [penalties](https://prioritizr.github.io/prioritizr/reference/penalties.html) to a problem to penalize ineffective solutions.
 For example, the [`add_boundary_penalties`](https://prioritizr.github.io/prioritizr/reference/add_boundary_penalties.html) function can be used to add penalties to the problem that result in solutions being clumpped into contiguous reserves.
 - add [decisions](https://prioritizr.github.io/prioritizr/reference/decisions.html) to a problem to specify the nature of the conservation decision on the planning units.
 For example, the [`add_binary_decisions`](https://prioritizr.github.io/prioritizr/reference/add_binary_decisions.html) function specifies that planning units are either prioritized or not.
 Whereas,  the [`add_proportion_decisions`](https://prioritizr.github.io/prioritizr/reference/add_proportion_decisions.html) can be used to specify that a proportion of each